My Upwork proposal template is opportunity to introduce, highlight expertise & ask questions to show how I’m the best person for the job

 - Question 2

-- I can do Z but moving Z to stage 2 can help you finish things within timeline and very low on budget.
+- I can do Z, but moving Z to stage 2 can help you finish things within the timeline and very low on budget.

 4. The concluding part

-Proposal should never be more than 3 para but if you have the 4th, it has to be only for the call to action and include very important information.
-I conclude my proposal with a very short line about when I can start and any important information that can impact the delivery of the project.
+Proposals should never be more than three paragraphs, but if you have the 4th, it has to be only for the call to action and include essential information.
+I conclude my proposal with a short line about when I can start and any critical information that can impact the delivery of the project.

 Normally it is

-I can start on your project immediately and looking forward to working with you.
+I can start your project immediately and look forward to working with you.

 5. Exclude Fluff

-I have been tempted to write long proposal and have tried many templates like if I see other proposals with low price, I tried including
+I have been tempted to write a lengthy proposal and have tried many templates.
+As an example, I experimented when I see others bid with low price; I tried including

 You may find my quote a little higher than what most people here would charge.
 The reason is simple: I am not desperate to generate quick bucks here at Upwork but provide a complete technical expertise for my clients.